mindspore-ai/docs/tutorials/source_en/dataset/augment.md

 ![augment](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/r2.9.0/tutorials/source_en/dataset/images/auto_augmentation.png)

-The running result can be seen that the augmentation effect of each image in the batch, the vertical direction represents 5 images of 1 batch, and the horizontal direction represents 5 batches.
+The running result shows the augmentation effect of each image in the batch.
+The vertical direction represents 5 images of 1 batch, and the horizontal direction represents 5 batches.

 ## References